matrix-org/matrix-spec-proposals/proposals/3953-capability-dag.md

 state resolution and authorization, only afterwards when the changes become visible to client via `/sync` or otherwise.[^linear-checks]

-[^linear-checks] Is there a special term for a check that is done after event authorization to ensure a consistency that is irrelevant to the DAG, but relevant to end user concerns?
+[^linear-checks]: Is there a special term for a check that is done after event authorization to ensure a consistency that is irrelevant to the DAG, but relevant to end user concerns?
 This could be the key to everything.